Gain Student Independence With ➔

 In this day and age, classrooms are being flooded with technological tools with a push towards one-to-one accessibility.
 While this is wonderful and engaging for the students, sometimes as teachers, it’s hard to know where to begin.

 A couple of years ago, I started making digital resources for my classroom within Google Drive.
-The process was laborious and lacked the ability to add sound or self-check.
+The process was laborious, and I couldn’t add sound or provide any self-check.
 Students still needed too much assistance through the process.
-I needed more of an independent activity for them as I worked with small groups.
+I needed more independent activities for them, as I worked with small groups.

-After learning about, using, and creating Boom Cards I finally felt like I found the tool that I needed to make digital learning accessible for my students!
+After learning about, using, and creating Boom Cards, I finally felt like I had found the tool that I needed to make digital learning accessible for my students!

-In this blog post, I want to tell you a little bit more about Boom Cards, how they work and give you an easy how-to guide on setting it up in your classroom.
+In this blog post, I’d like to provide you with a brief overview of Boom Cards, explain how they work, and offer a simple how-to guide on setting them up in your classroom.

 Creating an account

 The first step is to create a free account.
-There is a lot that you can do with a free account, just follow the link below:
+There are many things you can do with a free account.
+Just follow the link below:

 Create a Boom Learning Account!

-After you create your free account, you need to decide on the type of membership you would like.
+After creating your free account, you will need to decide on the type of membership you would like.

 Choosing a Membership

-Before you chose which membership you would like, you need to know some basic vocabulary that the site uses:
+Before you choose which membership you would like, you need to know some basic vocabulary that the site uses:

 Classrooms – The number of classes that you can create.
-If you are in a self-contained classroom you might only want one classroom, while middle school and high school teachers would obviously have more.
+If you are in a self-contained classroom, you might only want one classroom, while middle school and high school teachers would obviously have more.
 Classrooms can also be a great way to differentiate.
-Group your students by academic need, and you can push different assignments to different leveled groups.
+Group your students by academic need, and you can push different assignments to different-level groups.

-Decks – Each product that you get from the website is called a deck of cards.
-They contain a group of task cards that usually focus on a particular skill.
+Decks – Each product available on the website is referred to as a deck.
+They contain a set of task cards that typically focus on a specific skill.
 Private decks are decks that you create yourself, that live in your library.
 Creating your own deck is easy and a whole lot of fun once you get the hang of it.
 If you want to make decks and sell them to other teachers, then you would pick the Ultimate membership to make a public deck.

-Okay, you’ve got your account and you’ve got your membership squared away, so now it’s time to start adding in some students under the classes tab.
+Okay, you’ve got your account and membership squared away, so now it’s time to start adding students under the Classes tab.

 Setting up a Classroom

 You can add students individually or as a group under this tab.
-Boom Learning gives every student a little avatar that they can change once they log in.
-You can change the usernames and passwords as you see fit.
+You can also import existing classes from the following sites: Google Classroom, Microsoft, Clever, ClassLink, or Canvas.
+Boom Learning provides every student with a customizable avatar that they can change once they log in.
+You can change the usernames and passwords as needed.
 Try and keep as many usernames and passwords the same across all digital learning platforms to make it easier for the students.

 Under this tab, you can assign work to students individually or as a group.
-I will show you another location that you can do that as well in just a little bit.
+I will show you another location where you can do that as well in just a little bit.

 Downloading Boom Cards

-There are a ton of cards to choose from, and more are being added every day.
+There are numerous decks to choose from, and more are being added every day.
 Cards can be used for whole-class instruction, intervention work, guided reading, centers, early finishers, and homework.
 Truly, the possibilities are endless.

 Want to try out a sight word freebie that I made just for you?
 Fill out the info below to get the link to the free deck!

-Once you make a purchase or download a free product, you will find it in your library.
+Once you make a purchase or download a free product, it will be added to your library.

 Assigning Boom Cards

-You can click on each individual deck and decide what you would like to do with it.
+You can click on each deck and decide what you would like to do with it.

 Assign – You can assign it to any class you have set up.
-To assign it to an individual student, you need to go to the class tab and click on that student individually.
+To assign it to an individual student, navigate to the Class tab and click on that student’s name.

-Fast Pin – This allows your students quick access to the cards where they don’t have to log in.
+Fast Pin – This allows your students quick access to the cards, eliminating the need for login.
 Doing this can make things faster, but you won’t get the reports on how the student did with the cards.

 Hyperplay Link – If you want to attach this deck of cards to another document, you can get the link here.